 of getting pneumonia.
 BREO ELLIPTA may increase the chance of getting

 pneumonia.
-Call your healthcare provider if you notice any of the following
+Call your healthcare provider if you notice any of the following symptoms:

 - increase in mucus (sputum) production